bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 }
 ```

-the next thirty could be retrieved by making a new query and passing in the `endCursor` from the first page of results:
+The next thirty could be retrieved by making a new query and passing in the `endCursor` from the first page of results:

 ```graphql title="Example query using slices and cursor" lineNumbers
 query brands {